 Cast your line in either the Pacific for some rich lingcod and rockfish, or plunk your (barbless) hook into the emerald spills of the Smith River for trophy salmon and steelhead.

-Play in Water
+Play and Paddle in Water

 If the water calls to you, Del Norte County answers with National Wild & Scenic Rivers plus a historic harbor that serves as the gateway to ocean adventures.
 Charter a memorable ocean cruise or slide into one of the many boat ramps along the coastline.
 Connect more deeply with your untamed surroundings with whale watching or a visit to a seal colony.

-The northern coast is an undiscovered surf gem.
+The northern coast of California is an undiscovered surf gem.
 Plan a stop to South Beach for an accessible yet gratifying surf experience.
 Strike a balance on the open sea between physical and tranquil with a sea kayaking or stand-up paddleboard excursion.

 With areas of calm currents as well as whitewater flow through the Klamath and Smith Rivers, you can ignite your senses with a guided raft tour or recenter yourself on an easy kayak trip.
 Generate serious group giggles on a river jet boat tour.

 An independent spirit thrives throughout the area’s many locally owned businesses and attractions.
 Visit Ocean World aquarium to satisfy your aquatic curiosities with a truly interactive experience.
 Touch tide pool creatures and pet a shark.
 Nestle into nature a little deeper – and higher – as you glide through the redwood tree line in a SkyTrail gondola.
 You’ll discover this ride along with beautiful hiking trails, a museum, and a charmingly ginormous Paul Bunyan and Babe the Blue Ox within the Trees of Mystery.